Tayyabfiaz86/AdBlockerVPN/README.md

 ## Contributing

-Feel free to submit issues and enhancement requests!
+Rree to submit issues and enhancement requests!

 ---

 **Note**: This app is for educational purposes.
 Always respect website terms of service and local regulations.